The Upland Soul

 Finer Points

 Due to the compressive resistance of the foam, a little care was needed in order to ensure everything is sealing up squarely when those latches are drawn tight.
 If you have something on the thicker side — say, a hunting rifle with a bolt that sticks out — you might see a little deformation of the sealing surface around the lip of the case until that foam is fully broken in and softened up just a tad.
 If it really bothers you, stashing the gun with the bolt open can help decrease the overall width of the firearm depending on the design of the rifle.
-For ARs, leverguns, and magazine-fed shotguns, this likely won’t be much of an issue for you.
+For ARs, leverguns, and tubular magazine-fed shotguns, this likely won’t be much of an issue for you.

 What does this mean in practice?
 You should know that Boyt does not claim full waterproofness for the H-Series cases.
 If you take a hose, turn it on full, and run it over the edge of the case, you’ll have a bit of water intrusion.
 Short of having your rifle actually submerge itself, in real-world situations I think the sealing is perfectly adequate for even heavy rain conditions.